meysam-amini/iot-network-intrusion-dataset/README.md

-# EDA On IoT Network Intrusion Dataset
+# Network Attacks Classification On IoT-Intrusion-Dataset

 Int this NoteBook I'm installing and using [Argus](https://openargus.org/argus-ml) tool for extract a data from [IoT-Network-Intrusion-Dataset](https://ocslab.hksecurity.net/Datasets/iot-network-intrusion-dataset) pcap files